jimmymcnulty/Soliflux/README.md

 Soliflux
 ========

-Libraries for handling mass wasting and other landslide-related data
+Demo repository featuring ibraries to handle mass wasting and other landslide-related data